brianglass/anastasis/files/thursday_matins3.md

 Ode 8.
 The Irmos.

-In the unbearable fire, but unharmed by the flames, the Youths, famed for their reverence for God, were as one as they sang the divine hymn, Â‘All you works of the Lord bless the Lord, and highly exalt him throughout all the ages.Â’
+In the unbearable fire, but unharmed by the flames, the Youths, famed for their reverence for God, were as one as they sang the divine hymn, ‘All you works of the Lord bless the Lord, and highly exalt him throughout all the ages.’

 ****